Fourier algebras of parabolic subgroups: Introduction

 \section{Introduction}

-If $G$ is a locally compact abelian group with dual group $\hat G$, then the Fourier transform on $\hat G$ maps the group algebra $L^1(\hat G)$ injectively onto a subset $A(G)$ of the continuous functions on $G$.
-Also, the Fourier-Stieltjes transform on $\hat G$ maps the measure algebra $M(\hat G)$ injectively onto a subset $B(G)$ of the continuous functions on $G$.
-Using the usual identification $L^1(\hat G)\subseteq M(\hat G)$ we see that $A(G) \subseteq B(G)$.
-Every function in $B(G)$ is bounded, and every function in $A(G)$ vanishes at infinity.
-In the very special case when $\hat G = \R^n$, the fact that functions in $A(G)$ vanish at infinity is the Riemann-Lebesgue lemma.

-In the paper \cite{eymard}, Eymard introduced the algebras $A(G)$ and $B(G)$ in the setting where $G$ is no longer assumed to be abelian.
-Let $G$ be a locally compact group.
-The \emph{Fourier-Stieltjes algebra} $B(G)$ is defined as the linear span of the continuous positive definite functions on $G$.
+In the paper \cite{MR0228628}, Eymard introduced the Fourier algebra $A(G)$ and the Fourier-Stieltjes algebra $B(G)$ of a locally compact group $G$.
+The Fourier-Stieltjes algebra $B(G)$ is defined as the linear span of the continuous positive definite functions on $G$.
 There is a natural identification of $B(G)$ with the Banach space dual of the full group \Cs-algebra $C^*(G)$, and under this identification $B(G)$ inherits a norm with which it is a Banach space.
-The \emph{Fourier algebra} $A(G)$ is the closed subspace in $B(G)$ generated by the compactly supported functions in $B(G)$.
+The Fourier algebra $A(G)$ is the closed subspace in $B(G)$ generated by the compactly supported functions in $B(G)$.
 Other descriptions of $A(G)$ and $B(G)$ are available (see Section~\ref{sec:fourier}).
 The Fourier and Fourier-Stieltjes algebras play an important role in non-commutative harmonic analysis.

-For general locally compact groups it is still true that $A(G) \subseteq C_0(G)$ just as in the abelian case, and it is natural to ask whether every function in $B(G)$ which vanishes at infinity belongs to $A(G)$.
+For any locally compact group it is the case that elements of the Fourier algebra vanish at infinity: $A(G) \subseteq C_0(G)$.
+It is natural to ask whether the converse is true, that is, if every function in $B(G)$ vanishing at infinity belongs to $A(G)$.

 \begin{que} Let $G$ be a locally compact group.
-Does the equality
+When does the equality

-hold? \end{que} Of course, if $G$ is compact then $B(G) = A(G)$, and \eqref{eq:q1} obviously holds.
+hold? \end{que} Of course, if the group $G$ is compact then $B(G) = A(G)$, and \eqref{eq:q1} obviously holds.
 But for non-compact groups the question is more delicate.